-No, but if you are concerned with your summer financial situation, we encourage you to speak with the Financial Aid Office staff BEFORE the end of the spring term.
+No, but if you are concerned with your summer financial situation, we encourage you to speak with the Financial Aid Office staff BEFORE the end of the spring term, and before you accept the GSF terms.
 The office of Social Justice Initiatives is able to offer some assistance with housing and relocation for 2L students who are working their second summer in public interest or public service.
-Please contact Natalie Stephenson if you have any questions.
+Please contact [email protected] if you have any questions.

-Columbia Law School funds first and second year J.D. students, who meet the requirements of the GSF program, to work full-time in public service internships over the summer.
+Columbia Law School provides funding to first and second year J.D. students that meet the requirements of the GSF program, and are working full-time in public service internships over the summer.
 Students must adhere to all of the deadlines and meet the requirements of the GSF program in order to receive funding.
-GSF recipients must work full-time (35 hours per week) over the summer.
-1Ls receive funding for 8 weeks of work and 2Ls receive funding for 10 weeks of work
+GSF recipients are expected to work 40 hours per week over the summer.
+1Ls receive funding for 8 weeks of work and 2Ls receive funding for 10 weeks of work.

 Is there a minimum requirement of weeks I must work in order to receive GSF?

-Yes, a 1L GSF recipients must work full-time for 8 weeks to receive full funding (before taxes), and a 2L GSF recipients must work full-time for 10 weeks to receive full funding (before taxes).
+Yes, 1L GSF recipients must work full-time (40 hours/week) for 8 weeks to receive full funding (before taxes), and 2L GSF recipients must work full-time (40 hours/week) for 10 weeks to receive full funding (before taxes).

 Why do I have to take a break?